dasch-swiss/dsp-cpe-app/README.md

 ## Running the app

-Run: `json-server --watch db.json -p 2022` to start the local dev server.
+Run: `start-dev-server` to start the local dev server.

+If you'd rather host the database via docker, you can run `make start-mock-api`.

 Then run: `make build-dev` to start the app.